 - Setup: Are clothes, blankets, and toys where they need to be?
 How about milk or formula and bottles?

 - Notes and labels: Do you need to leave any notes on care or label any food in certain ways?

 If childcare will be out of the home:

-- Supplies: Does Baby have all the things that he&;ll need at the childcare center?
+- Supplies: Does Baby have all the things that they&;ll need at the childcare center?
 Diapers, wipes, cream, a change of clothes, and outdoor wear for outside play?
 Milk, formula, food, and snacks?

 - Labels: Should anything be labelled in a certain way?

-- Storing: Will the childcare center keep any of Baby’s things there, or will you need to bring his things in anew each day?
+- Storing: Will the childcare center keep any of Baby’s things there, or will you need to bring their things in anew each day?

 Whether Baby will be cared for in-home or out of your home, it will help to have everything packed and ready to go the night before.